 To make matters worse, 2021 introduced a concept that experts call “The Great Resignation” — a phenomenon with record-high employee turnover rates across all industries.
 Employees often cite low salaries, limited upward mobility, and underappreciation as the top reasons they quit their jobs.
 And the same stands true in the multifamily industry.

-In 2022, property management companies face these challenges when staffing their teams:
+Property management companies face these challenges when staffing their teams:

 Demand for higher wages

 According to PayScale.com, the average salary for a property management staff member is $51,149/year, with a lower end of $15/hour for front desk or maintenance staff.
 These figures are well below the median living wage of $68,808 for a family of four (two adults and two children).

 And now, giving property staff the industry-standard wage just won’t cut it.
 With the added strains of unpredictable childcare and inflation, you need to significantly increase salaries to retain or attract staff at your property.

 High employee turnover rates

 Data from the National Multi-Housing Council (NMHC) and the National Apartment Association (NAA) show that the annual employee turnover rate in multifamily is between 33% to 36%, far exceeding the national average of about 22%.

 Losing valuable staff from your property management team requires you to overexert your budget, time, and resources in recruiting and training new staff.
 Worst of all, your residents bear most of the negative consequences of this — their needs will not be adequately met during this turnover process.